 Submitting a Senate Appeal

-- new evidence has emerged which could not reasonably have been produced to the College Appeals Committee and/or
+- New evidence has emerged which could not reasonably have been produced to the College Appeals Committee and/or

-- there has been defective procedure by the College in its disposal of the appeal and/or
+- There has been defective procedure by the College in its disposal of the appeal and/or

-- the disposal at College level was manifestly unreasonable.
+- The disposal at College level was manifestly unreasonable.

 The rules for a Senate Appeal are at Chapter 28 of the University Regulations.